 - 1. Successfully complete the courses necessary prior to taking the Comprehensive exam, based on the coursework planner and information provided in this Handbook. - 2.
 Take the Counselor Preparation Comprehensive Examination (CPCE). - 3.
-Take the PRAXIS (you can take the PRAXIS before you graduate), or other requisite test, per your state's requirements. - 4.
-Complete any additional coursework, as articulated on the coursework plan.
+Take the PRAXIS, or other requisite test, per your state's requirements.
+If required by your state, students are advised to complete the PRAXIS before graduation, particularly if you reside in Colorado or any other state that requires candidates to pass the PRAXIS prior to the Program verifying your eligibility for licensure/certification. - 4.
+Apply for graduation (approximately 6-9 months prior to attended graduation term). - 5.
+Complete any additional coursework, as articulated on the coursework plan. - 6.

-- 5. Apply for graduation. - 6.
 Apply for School Counselor license/certification through appropriate state licensing board or agency.